Volume of Fluid (VOF), Package for Advanced, Part 1

 Project number 8 was performed to simulate aircraft washing.
 The computational domain of a cube with dimensions of 46 x 8.5 x 17, in which a separate part is provided to move the sub-domain of the aircraft using the sliding mesh model.
 Water enters the computational domain through holes in the bottom of the slope at a speed of 15 meters per second and air in the opposite direction of the plane at a speed of 2 meters per second from the opposite side to model more realistic conditions

-The water wheel is an example of Pelton turbines.
+The water wheel is an example of Pelton turbine.
 Most water wheels are mounted vertically on a horizontal axis and mounted horizontally on a vertical shaft.
 The wheels are perpendicular to certain parts of the turbine due to reduced friction force and increased nozzle thrust.
-The other part of the turbine is out of the water.
+The other part of the turbine is out of water.
 Therefore, the wheels rotate around their axis in two different phases water and air.
 In project number 9, The turbine’s diameter is 0.7 m and the boundary of the free surface is 0.2 m below the center of the water wheel.
 Water velocity is considered 3 to 5 m/s depending on the average river velocity.

 Mixing (Volume of Fluid)